B-1B bomber joins U.S.-South Korea drills as tensions escalate

 The U.S.-South Korea drills coincide with a rare visit to the isolated North by U.N. political affairs chief Jeffrey Feltman.

-North Korea’s state media confirmed the arrival of Feltman and his entourage late on Tuesday without offering more details, later issuing a photograph of him and two members of his team.
+North Korean Vice Foreign Minister Pak Myong Guk met Feltman on Wednesday in the North Korean capital, Pyongyang, and discussed bilateral cooperation and other issues of mutual interest, KCNA said.

 Feltman, a former senior U.S. State Department official, is the highest-level U.N. official to visit North Korea since 2012.
-The U.S. State Department said on Tuesday he was not carrying any message from Washington.
+The State Department said on Tuesday he was not carrying any message from Washington.

 South Korean President Moon Jae-in will visit China next Wednesday for a summit with his counterpart Xi Jinping, Seoul’s presidential Blue House said.
 North Korea’s increasing nuclear and missile capability would top the agenda, it said.